 In order to allow enough room for the presentations coming from the public call for abstracts, some rules and guidelines apply.

-2. (Co-)conveners cannot be a solicited speaker in a session they convene.
+- (Co-)conveners cannot be a solicited speaker in a session they convene.

-3. (Co-)conveners cannot be the presenting author, and are discouraged from being a co-author, in oral presentations in a session they convene.
+- (Co-)conveners cannot be the presenting author, and are discouraged from being a co-author, in oral presentations in a session they convene.

 Overall, considering all sessions in the programme of the General Assembly, authors are allowed, as first author, to submit either one regular abstract plus one solicited abstract, OR two solicited abstracts.
 An exception to this rule is however possible: authors can submit a second regular abstract if submitted to sessions led by the Education and Outreach Sessions (EOS) Programme Group.
 Under this exception, the maximum number of abstracts, including solicited abstracts, remains two.

-Since the system limits authors to one the regular abstract submission as first author, authors who have a second abstract to submit (following the rules presented above) will need to provide a transaction number (TAN) when submitting their second abstract, whether this second abstract is a solicited or a regular (e.g. EOS) abstract.
+Since the system limits authors to one regular abstract submitted as first author, authors who have a second abstract to submit (following the rules presented above) will need to provide a transaction number (TAN) when submitting their second abstract, whether this second abstract is a solicited or a regular (e.g. EOS) abstract.

 In order to provide a TAN for the submission of a solicited abstract, conveners can generate one TAN per session directly through their session overview when logged in.
 This TAN must be sent directly to the author of the solicited abstract.
 The author can submit their second abstract through the system using this TAN.
 Additional TANs, if justified, can be provided by the Programme Group chair to the main convener of a session.